-- 2.2.1.
-After housing is selected, inspecting housing for compliance with the applicable housing quality standards (HQS) set forth in 24 C.F.R.
-982.401 and, while the program participant resides in the housing, reinspect for HQS compliance annually. - 2.2.2.
+- 2.2.2.
+Assist each program participant in selecting RRH.
+RRH selected must be appropriate to the program participant's household size, needs, and potential earned income.
+Each household must be moved into appropriate housing within thirty (30) days from the date of the assessment conducted pursuant to paragraph 2.1.3.1.
+Housing assistance activities will include, but are not limited to, the following: - 2.2.2.1.
+After housing is selected, inspecting housing for compliance with the applicable housing quality standards (HQS) set forth in 24 C.F.R. § 982.401 and, while the program participant resides in the housing, reinspect for HQS compliance annually. - 2.2.2.2.
 Ensuring that program participant enters into a lease agreement with the landlord.
-The initial term of the lease must be for at least one (1) month and must be automatically renewable upon expiration, except on prior notice by either party, up to a maximum of twenty-four (24) months. - 2.2.3.
-Pursuant to the written standards established by the CoC pursuant to 24 C.F.R.
-578.7 (9), calculating each program participant's contribution to housing costs ("resident rent") and insure that participant pays rent directly to the landlord each month.
-Rental payments made to landlord by program participants are not "match" for compliance with the cash match requirements of Continuum of Care (CoC) programs. - 2.2.4.
+The initial term of the lease must be for at least one (1) month and must be automatically renewable upon expiration, except on prior notice by either party, up to a maximum of twenty-four (24) months. - 2.2.2.3.
+Pursuant to the written standards 24 C.F.R. § 578.7(9) established by CoC, calculating each program participant's contribution to housing costs ("resident rent") and insuring that participant pays rent directly to the landlord each month.
+Rental payments made to landlord by program participants are not "match" for compliance with the cash match requirements of CoC programs. - 2.2.2.4.
 Paying the portion of the rent, less the amount program participant must pay, directly to landlord.
-No rental assistance payments may be provided to the program participant or any member of the program participant's household
+No rental assistance payments may be provided to the program participant or any member of the program participant's household. - 2.3.
+Other financial supportive housing services.
+When necessary, Awardee will pay on behalf of the participant: - 2.3.1.
+Utility deposits; and/or - 2.3.2.
+One-time moving costs, including truck rental and hiring of a moving company.

-END OF EXHIBIT A
+END OF EXHIBIT A-1